henrique-britoleao/trip_advisor_scrap/README.md

-# trip_advisor_scrap
+# Capgemini Datacamp: Deliverable 1

-Implements a spider to crawl trip advisor looking for restaurant reviews.
+We implemented a spider to crawl Trip Advisor looking for restaurant reviews.
-# TO-DO